aws-satsawat/aws-iot-device-sdk-python-v2/README.md

 # AWS IoT Device SDK v2 for Python

+__Remark__: The setup.py has been updated to install _requests_ and _PyYaml_ packages as part of new python script in the samples folder

 [![Version](https://img.shields.io/pypi/v/awsiotsdk.svg?style=flat)](https://pypi.org/project/awsiotsdk/)

 This document provides information about the AWS IoT Device SDK v2 for Python.